ShahadAljohani/SuT_Web_Task2/README.md

 The website shows how to connect a form to a database.
 It has two input fields: Name, and Age.
 When the user types in their name and age and clicks Submit, the data is saved in the database using PHP as a backend.

+You’ll find the code implementation in the `DB.php`, `index.html`, and `index2.html` files.

 ----
 * for reference: codes were written by chatgpt and edited (a LOT) by me